-United States Geological Survey, Louisville, Kentucky, U.S.A.
+United States Geological Survey, Louisville, Kentucky, United States of America

 M.D.
-DELONG

-Winona State University, Winona, Minnesota, U.S.A.
+DELONG Winona State University, Winona, Minnesota, United States of America

-Periodic hypoxia in the Gulf of Mexico near the mouth of the Mississippi River of increasing concern.
+Periodic hypoxia in the Gulf of Mexico near the mouth of the Mississippi River is of increasing concern.
 The condition is thought to be primarily the result of nitrate delivered to the Gulf by the Mississippi River.
 However, as much as half of the nitrogen transported by large rivers to coastal areas is in dissolved or particulate organic form, with the remainder primarily as nitrate.
-Nitrate is thought to be conservatively transported in the Mississippi and other large rivers, but siction can occur in marshy pools and backwater channels.
-Thus, it is important to examine of nitrogen and their potential transformations, in both in groundwater and in iverine environments.
+Nitrate is thought to be conservatively transported in the Mississippi and other large rivers, but reduction can occur in marshy pools and backwater channels.
+Thus, it is important to examine all forms of nitrogen and their potential transformations, in both in groundwater and in iverine environments.
 To provide critically needed information for the development of management strategies to reduce N loads and enhance N attenuation mechanisms, we have been using isotopic techniques to investigate the sources and cycling of nutrients at a number of sites in the Mississippi Basin (which includes the Ohio and Missouri River Basins) since 1996, in collaboration with several national monitoring programs [1].